briansimiyuj/doctor-appointment-app/README.md

       ii.
 Find the prescription at the given index and update it with the new prescription iii.
 Update the `prescriptions` state with the new prescriptions array iv.
 Save the updated prescriptions to localStorage using the patient ID as part of the key

+  20. When `patientDetails` and `appointmentID` changes, fetch the documents from `localStorage` based on the profile type and update the `documents` state accordingly

 ### Patient Details Page